 Pricing is the manual or automatic process of applying prices to purchase and sales orders, based on factors such as: a fixed amount, quantity break, promotion or sales campaign, specific vendor quote, price prevailing on entry, shipment or invoice date, combination of multiple orders or lines, and many others.
 Automated systems require more setup and maintenance but may prevent pricing errors.
 The needs of the consumer can be converted into demand only if the consumer has the willingness and capacity to buy the product.
 Thus pricing is very importantin marketing.

-PRICING UNDER DIFFERENT OBJECTIVES AND DIFFERENT MARKET STRUCTURESPerfect Competition number of subtypes):
+PRICING UNDER DIFFERENT OBJECTIVES AND MARKET

+STRUCTURESPerfect Competition

-Economists in general recognize four major types of market structures (plus a larger where "p" stands for perfect, pure or price, whichever you may like.
+Economists in general recognize four major types of market structures (plus a larger number of subtypes):

 - Perfect Competition

 - Monopoly

 - Oligopoly

 - Monopolistic competition

 Perfect Competition